-e) Have a working knowledge of the statutory and regulatory requirements affecting AP, including the contents of its Articles of
+e) Have a working knowledge of statutory and regulatory requirements affecting including AP, contents of its Articles of Incorporation and By-Laws, the requirements of the SEC, and where applicable, the requirements of other regulatory agencies.

-Incorporation and By-Incorporation and By-Laws, the requirements Laws, the requirements of the SEC, and where of the SEC, and where applicable. the applicable. requirements of other requirements of other regulatory agencies. regulatory agencies.
-A director should also A director should also keep abreast with keep abreast with industry developments industry developments and business trends in and business trends in order to promote AP's order to promote AP's competitiveness.
-The competitiveness.
-The Corporate Information Corporate Information Officer shall ensure that Officer shall ensure that directors and officers directors and officers shall be updated on their shall be updated on their corporate duties and corporate duties and responsibilities and on responsibilities and on current relevant laws, current relevant laws. rules and jurisprudence, rules and jurisprudence, and best business and best business practices. practices.
-Observe Observe confidentiality. confidentiality.
-A director should keep A director should keep secure and confidential secure and confidential non-public non-public information he may information he may acquire or learn by acquire or learn by reason of his positions reason of his positions as director.
-He should as director.
-He should not reveal confidential not reveal confidential information information unauthorized persons unauthorized persons without the authority of without the authority of the Board. the Board. g) Keep abreast of g) Keep abreast of good corporate good corporate governance practices. governance practices.
-A Director shall undergo A Director shall undergo a seminar on corporate a seminar on corporate governance principles, governance principles, on relevant laws and on relevant laws and charters applicable to charters applicable to the Company and the the Company and the Board, and on the Board, and on the various businesses of the appointment to the upon
+A director should also keep abreast with industry developments and business trends in order to promote AP's competitiveness.
+The Corporate Information Officer shall ensure that directors and officers shall be updated on their corporate duties and responsibilities and on current relevant laws, rules and jurisprudence, and best business practices. directors and officers shall be updated on their corporate duties and responsibilities and on current relevant laws, rules and jurisprudence, and best business practices. f) Observe confidentiality. f) Observe confidentiality.
+A director should keep secure and confidential all non-public information he may acquire or learn by reason of his positions as director.
+He should not reveal confidential information to unauthorized persons without the authority of the Board.
+A director should keep secure and confidential all non-public information he may acquire or learn by reason of his positions as director.
+He should not reveal confidential information to unauthorized persons without the authority of the Board. g) Keep abreast of good corporate governance practices. g) Keep abreast of good corporate governance practices.
+A Director shall undergo a seminar on corporate governance principles, on relevant laws and charters applicable to the Company and the Board, and on the various businesses of the Company upon appointment to the Board.
+A Director shall undergo a seminar on corporate governance principles, on relevant laws and charters applicable to the Company and the Board, and on the various businesses of the Company upon appointment to the Board.
+Deliverables (as enumerated above) (as enumerated above) (as enumerated above)